Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/docker.md

       -e "KONG_PASSWORD=password" \
       kong-ee kong migrations bootstrap
     ```
-    **NOTE the KONG_PASSWORD environment variable:** The value used for the 'KONG_PASSWORD' environment variable is going to be the password for the built in 'kong_admin' super user when Kong RBAC is turned on.
-We will cover the RBAC components later in the documentation but it is recomended to "seed" the super user password right now during the DB migrations step so you do not have to create this super user later.
-Please use a secure password here and keep this password accessible for when we turn RBAC on.
+    **NOTE the KONG_PASSWORD environment variable:** The value used for the 'KONG_PASSWORD' environment variable will be the  password for the built in 'kong_admin' super user when Kong RBAC is turned on.
+We will cover the RBAC components later in the documentation but it is recomended to "seed" the super user password during the DB migrations step.
+Please use a secure password here and keep this password accessible when RBAC is turned on.

     **Docker on Windows users:** Instead of the `KONG_LICENSE_DATA` environment
     variable, use the [volume bind](https://docs.docker.com/engine/reference/commandline/run/#options) option.